All cat grooming is performed within

 Non-matted cat, with or without optional bath.
 Includes claw clip, ear & tear duct cleaning, sanitary trim (an long haired cats to prevent dingle berries), & thorough comb out.
 Comb out & bath will take care of normal shedding issues.
 Bathing takes place in the kitchen sink (bath tubs do not work well!) and includes cat safe shampoo, followed by either high-velocity or fluff drying.
 No cage drying, ever.
 Please note: Bathing is never done on highly stressed cats as it could traumatize the cat or even cause a heart attack or stroke.
 It is up to my professional discretion whether or not to bathe.
 Though cats look great with freshly bathed fur, not all cats need baths.
 The cats best interests & health ALWAYS come first with holistic grooming.

 - Medium plush to Long: $90, for fur in good condition

-- Super Puffs: $95, in good condition.
-Includes those with very long & dense fur breeds such as Persian, Maine Coon, Norwegian Forest, Himalayan, Ragdoll, & Siberian.
+- Super Puffs & Persians: $95, in good condition only.
+Includes those with very long & dense fur breeds such as Maine Coon, Norwegian Forest, Himalayan, Ragdoll, & Siberian.
 Note: your cat may be of one of these breeds but not a super puff.

 Vet supplied shampoo: No charge unless the prescription shampoo needs to be left on for 5 or more minutes before rinsing.
 If gloves are needed to apply, it will need to be done by your vet.